funpopgen/CaVEMaN/index.md

 Then, run a full CaVEMaN analysis on this file as described in the previous section, producing a results file called results.all.
 To estimate two parameter files (rank and weights) based on these results, run:

-    CaVEMaN --results results.all --rank new.rank --weights new.weights
+    CaVEMaN --get-weights --results results.all --rank new.rank --weights new.weights

 Now, to use these new parameters when running CaVEMaN, firstly run the CaVEMaN analysis specifying the `--rank` flag, i.e.: